-a) The planned Road Network is intended to establish the pattern of development Blocks within WESTON 7.
-That pattern is expected to be fine-grained with most development blocks having a maxim permitted frontage on a public road of approximately 180 metres.
-Where a development block exceeds 180 metres on any public road, it shall be provided with a midblock Active Transportation Link, as identified conceptually on Schedule 4.
+- a) The planned Road Network is intended to establish the pattern of development Blocks within WESTON 7.
+That pattern is expected to be fine-grained with most development blocks having a maximum permitted frontage on a public road of approximately 180 metres.
+Where a development block exceeds 180 metres on any public road, it shall be provided with a mid-block Active Transportation Link, as identified conceptually on Schedule 4. - b) The planned Road Network identified on Schedule 4 shall have minimum rights-of-way as follows: - i.
+Highway 7 A Regional Rapid Transit Corridor The right-of-way width and design of Highway 7 shall comply with the requirements of the Region of York;

-- b) The planned Road Network identified on Schedule 4 shall have minimum rights-of-way as follows: - i.
-Regional Road 7 A Regional Rapid Transit Corridor The right-of-way width and design of Regional Road 7 shall comply with the requirements of the Region of York; - ii.
+- ii.
 Weston Road A Major Arterial Road The right-of-way width and design of Weston Road shall comply with the relevant policies of the VOP 2010; - iii.
 Collector Roads Collector Roads shall have a minimum right-of-way width of 26 metres.
 Collector Roads shall have sidewalks and cycle tracks on both sides of the Road.
-They shall include 2 travel lanes (1 in each direction) and a centre turn lane, where necessary; - iv.
+They shall include 2 travel lanes (1 in each direction) and a centre turn lane, where necessary; and - iv.
 Local Roads Local Roads shall have a minimum right-of-way width of 20 metres.
 Local Roads where parking is to be provided on one side of the road shall have a minimum right-of-way width of 22 metres.
 Local Roads and Local Roads with Parking shall have sidewalks and cycle tracks on both sides of the Road.
-They shall have 2 travel lanes (1 in each direction); and - v.
-Laneways Laneways shall have a minimum right-of-way width of 10 metres. - c) The Road Network provides connectivity within, as well as to and from WESTON 7.
-Collector and Local Roads form the internal road network, with Local Roads primarily connecting to development and Collector Roads primarily connecting to Regional Road 7 and Weston Road. - d) The Road Network within WESTON 7 should be designed to an appropriate speed limit to minimize the potential for motorist speeding.
-Speed limits should be reviewed in the context of the City's Speed Limit Policy to encourage lower speed limits on streets, wherever technically justified, to increase safety for vulnerable road users. - e) Priority will be placed on providing safe and comfortably designed spaces for pedestrians and cyclists, with streetscapes that encourage users to walk or bicycle.
-Street design may be modified to ensure good architectural design can be achieved, while maximizing connectivity for pedestrians and cyclists. - f) The number, type, and design of permitted entrances shall protect the existing, or planned function of the road.
+They shall have 2 travel lanes (1 in each direction). - c) The Road Network provides connectivity within, as well as to and from WESTON 7.
+Collector and Local Roads form the internal road network, with Local Roads primarily connecting to development and Collector Roads primarily connecting to Highway 7 and Weston Road. - d) The Road Network within WESTON 7 should be designed to an appropriate speed limit to minimize the potential for motorist speeding.
+Speed limits should be reviewed in the context of the City's Speed Limit Policy to encourage lower speed limits on streets, wherever technically justified, to increase safety for vulnerable road users. - e) Priority will be placed on providing safe and comfortably designed spaces for pedestrians and cyclists, with streetscapes that encourage users to walk or bicycle. - f) The number, type, and design of permitted entrances shall protect the existing, or planned function of the road.
 Development abutting Collector and Local Roads shall consolidate vehicular accesses wherever possible to minimize conflicts with the Pedestrian Realm and Active Transportation Networks and to limit impacts on traffic flow. - g) Vehicular access to development for parking, servicing and pick-up/drop-off shall be provided from local streets unless technically unfeasible.
 Shared private driveways will provide vehicular and servicing access to development blocks and shall be coordinated within the blocks to give access to multiple buildings.
 Shared private driveways will be designed to meet technical standards of the City and enhance pedestrian safety through providing adequate lighting, connecting with a street at both ends, and providing sufficient landscaping to buffer from outdoor amenity areas. - h) Entrances on to the public road network shall comply with the standards established by the City, the Region, or the Province.
 All new entrances on to the public road network shall require the approval of the agency having jurisdiction.
 Changes in land use, or the density of development may also require the approval of the agency having jurisdiction.